When shopping for an iPad, it can be hard to know the differences between the iPad vs. iPad Air and which one is right for you.

 I would get the iPad (9th generation) since it does what I need it to do and is the least expensive.
 If I didn’t get that, I would get the iPad Air.
 I wouldn’t get the iPad 10th generation—for the difference in price, I would want to go for the premium, more powerful option.

-Now that you know how to determine if you should get an iPad or iPad Air, head to Amazon to check out the iPad (9th generation)Opens in a new tab.iPad (10th generation)Opens in a new tab., and iPad AirOpens in a new tab..
+Now that you know how to determine if you should get an iPad or iPad Air, head to Amazon to check out the iPad (9th generation), iPad (10th generation), and iPad Air.